Special-Opportunity Spring Turkey

-- Drawing Results: Drawing results are typically posted within three business days after the end of the application period.
+Drawing Results: Drawing results are typically posted within three business days after the application period or round ends.

-- How to Get the Permit: Permits may be obtained online at GoOutdoorsFlorida.com or at license agent or tax collector's office.
+How to Get the Permit: Once claimed, successful applicants will have their permit(s) mailed to the address on file.
+Permits may also be claimed and printed at a license agent or tax collector's office.

-- Reprints: Because Special-Opportunity Spring Turkey permits are transferable, they can only be replaced by the FWC Office of Licensing and Permitting upon written request by the permit holder.
-Please allow at least 10 days to receive the replacement permit; receipts, temporary license numbers and Internet payment receipts may not be used in place of the permit.
+Reprints: Permits can only be reprinted by the FWC Office of Licensing and Permitting, upon written request from the permit holder.
+Please allow at least 10 days to receive the replacement permit in the mail.
+Receipts, temporary license numbers, and printed copies of Internet pages may not be used as your permit.